fabsgc/scaffolding/README.md

 ```
 Then, create a new controller and change the `extends Controller` by `extends \Scaffolding\Scaffolding`

-There are five actions and all except the first take one or two GET parameter : "entity" (the entity name) and id (the primary key) :
+There are five actions and all except the first take one or two GET parameters : "entity" (the entity name) and id (the primary key) :

  - **home**
  - **entity**